 Freematics ONE supports high update rate (up to 20Hz) accurate geographic positioning by connecting external GPS receiver.
 The 4-pin socket on the end Freematics ONE’s enclosure is for that purpose.
 GPS receiver is connected to Freematics ONE by a cable with Molex connector which is long enough to go from the OBD-II port up to the dashboard.

-Freematics ONE has an xBee socket inside the enclosure which provides the possibility to extend its wireless communication capability with various xBee module.
-A ESP8266 WIFI bee adds WIFI connectivity (see this).
-A SIM800L GSM/GPRS bee adds cellular network support.
+Freematics ONE has an xBee socket inside the enclosure which provides the possibility to extend its wireless communication capability with various xBee modules.
+We provide following modules as network module option.

 We provide option of pre-loading selected network module with order of Freematics ONE.
 Of course you can plug in your own module afterwards.
 However, due to limited internal space, not all xBee modules in the market may fit the enclosure.
 Please also note that when SIML800L module is chosen to include, the xBee VCC will be configured to 5V.
 Otherwise, it is configured to standard 3.3V.

-When SIM800L xBee module included, Freematics ONE comes with built-in GSM Antenna.
-To boost GSM signal reception, we provide optional external GSM antenna.
-With this chosen, an additional SMA connector will be present on the enclosure (next to the GPS port) which an external GSM Antenna can be attached to.
-In areas with poor GSM signal coverage, the external antenna can boost the signal by up to 10dB.
+When cellular network module included (SIM5360 or SIM800), Freematics ONE comes with built-in antenna.
+To boost cellular network signal level, we provide optional external antenna connected via SMA connector which is located on the enclosure next to the GPS port.
+In areas with poorer cellular network signal coverage, the external antenna can boost the signal by up to 10dB and significantly reduce the heat generated by the network module.

 Please be noted the external antenna is for SIM800L only and not applicable to WIFI module.